Emergency Medical Services (EMS)

 Heather Rybasack-Smith, MD, MPH

-Assistant Professor, Emergency Medicine, Clinician Educator
+Associate Professor, Emergency Medicine, Clinician Educator -

 Francis Sullivan, MD